sapegin/richtypo.js/Readme.md

 Richtypo adds non-breaking spaces in the right places, `<nobr>` and `<abbr>` tags and wraps ampersands with a CSS class for special styling.
 It expects that your texts already have the right quotes, em-dashes and other symbols (you can use [Typography Keyboard Layout](http://ilyabirman.net/projects/typography-layout/)).

+Richtypo aims at proposing a framework for adding typographic rules to plain or HTML text.
+You can define your own set of rules or import

 ## Features

 - Rules for English and Russian languages